-The 2019 cost for the District's existing portfolio is shown in Table 2.
+The 2020 cost for the District's existing portfolio is shown in Table 2.
 These costs were calculated two ways.
-The second column, reading left to right, are the actual cost per megawatt hour based on actual costs and actual generation in 2019.
-Columbia River runoff conditions were 77% of average and Lake Chelan runoff conditions were 74% of average in 2019.
-Wind generation conditions at Nine Canyon were below average at 85%.
-The column on the right was calculated using actual 2019 costs and average hydro and wind generation for any given year.
+The second column, reading left to right, are the actual cost per megawatt hour based on actual costs and actual generation in 2020.
+Columbia River runoff conditions were 100% of average and Lake Chelan runoff conditions were 92% of average in 2020.
+Wind generation conditions at Nine Canyon were well above average at 114%.
+The column on the right was calculated using actual 2020 costs and average hydro and wind generation for any given year.
 This column illustrates what current costs were without the effects of runoff (including timing), wind variability and other factors, including unit outages and spill.
-As seen in the table, cost per megawatt hour of generation can vary significantly depending upon actual generation.
+As seen in the table, cost per megawatt hour of generation can vary significantly depending upon actual generation including the aforementioned variables.
 This is because almost all costs are fixed, that is, they don't vary with the amount of generation (e.g., debt service, taxes).

-Table 2 District's Existing Portfolio Cost 2019
+Table 2District's Existing Portfolio Cost2020

 Project \$/MWh w/ actual generation \$/MWh w/ average generation

-Rocky Reach \$14.93 \$11.41
+Rocky Reach \$15.58 \$14.24

-Rock Island \$51.36 \$40.56
+Rock Island \$47.95 \$43.61

-Lake Chelan \$30.34 \$25.78
+Lake Chelan \$27.29 \$26.35

-Nine Canyon \$79.66 \$67.58
+Nine Canyon \$58.40 \$66.97